 The changes that we see in the tendon dysrepair stage are simply increased in this stage.
 The main progression that we see is areas of cell death.
-Degenerative tendon could simply be described as tendon that isn’t useful.
+A degenerative tendon could simply be described as a tendon that isn’t useful.
 The tendon within this area is disordered, filled with neurovascular structures and matrix breakdown products and little collagen is present.
 There is largely no chance of reversal once this stage of the tendon continuum has been reached.
-In good news though these areas of degenerative tendon are simply just areas, the amount of healthy tendon significantly outweighs the amount of degenerative tendon in almost all cases.
+In good news though these areas of degenerative tendon are simply just areas that won’t load, the amount of healthy tendon significantly outweighs the amount of degenerative tendon in almost all cases.

 A Degenerative tendon – That sounds terrible

 Don’t worry I totally get it, degenerative tendon probably wasn’t the best word for them to choose seeing as we then have to explain it to our clients.
 But everybody has degenerative tendon.
 It is in essence a sign that you have used your tendon in your lifetime – particularly during your teenage years.
 But degenerative tendon is essentially tendon that isn’t useful to us, it can’t be used, just think of it like a little dead spot in your tendon.
 You still have a vast amount of completely normal functioning tendon surrounding it.
 The analogy that is often used is to think of a doughnut, in the middle is the degenerative tendon and the doughnut itself is the healthy tendon.
 We can’t treat or fix the degenerative area, so we have to focus on the healthy tendon surrounding it and make it as strong and load-tolerant as possible.

 What has this got to do with my hip pain though?